NateV/Inquisimin-Elm/Readme.md

 Its likely you may want to do more than DictModel can manage.
 You may want to style your interview differently, introduce branching pathways, or ask users for multiple instances of some items (e.g, a list of their favorite foods).
 We'll say goodbye to DictModel now, and see how we can use Inquisimin for a more customized guided interview.

-1. Model.
+1. A Custom Model Type.

-We'll start with a Model type that is more descriptive than an empty dictionary.
-An interview's modeltype will be a product type with members of type `Question a`.
+We'll start with creating our own custom type for our interview that is more descriptive than an empty dictionary.
+An interview's model type will be a product type with members of type `Question a`.

 A `Question a` is a type that: